 Pi Amiga Case

 Pi boards are not that interesting to look at on your desk, what we all need is Amiga Themed Cases!!!
-Lucky for us Amiga fans there are a number of cases that are designed for the Amiga fan that you can buy or 3d print out yourself.
+Lucky for us Amiga fans their are a number of cases that are designed for the Amiga fans that you can buy or 3d print out yourself.

-Not only can you buy the case but you can have a premade setup with Pi4 & Amikit XE
+Checkmake A1500 Mini - Not only can you buy the case but you can have a premade setup with Pi4 & Amikit XE - https://www.checkmate1500plus.com/

 https://retropie.org.uk/docs/Amiga/ - Retro Pie Docs